konvajs/react-konva/README.md

 // load minimal version of 'react-konva` import { Stage, Layer, Rect } from "react-konva/lib/ReactKonvaCore";

-// minimal version has to support for core shapes and filters
+// minimal version has NO support for core shapes and filters
 // if you want import a shape into Konva namespace you can just do this: import "konva/lib/shapes/Rect";
 ```